TluwaniMS/container-images-with-build-packs/README.md

 Examples of a platform might include:
 * A local CLI tool that uses buildpacks to create OCI images.
 * A plugin for a continuous integration service that uses buildpacks to create OCI images.

+## What are base images?

+#### Build image

+The build image provides the base image from which the build environment is constructed.
+The build environment is the containerized environment in which the lifecycle (and thereby buildpacks) are executed.

+#### Run image

+The run image provides the base image for application images.